-Air traffic control: Flights to and from NI and Ireland face disruption
+Air traffic control: Flights to and from NI and Republic disrupted

 - Published